unclechu/xlib-keys-hack/README.md

 - [Haskell Tool Stack](https://haskellstack.org/)
 - Development files of `libX11`, `libXtst` and `libXrandr`
 - Development files of `libgmp` (for some dependencies)
-- Superuser access (for handling keyboard device file descriptor)
+- Superuser access (for giving to yourself read access permission (using ACL) to keyboard device file descriptor)

 ## Build and install